 Also existing within this category are ALEXpay, PalmPay, FlexiPay, Mazzuma, and ZeePay, etc., who among others, are just a few of the newer payment platforms; which will individually be covered in subsequent articles.

-Without a doubt, the presence of payment platforms such as these noted earlier, has positively impacted and disrupted how business is conducted in Ghana.
+Without a doubt, the presence of payment platforms such as those noted earlier has positively impacted and disrupted how business is conducted in Ghana.
 Among the lot, Mobile Money is the most commonly used payment option for many customers and service providers.

 The e-commerce sector of Ghana’s trade industry is expanding mainly due to such platforms that make it easy to make payments that hitherto had to be done with cash.
 For example, although many businesses were listed online in the past, you couldn’t make upfront payments without physically being at a showroom or shop.
 Now, you’re able to log on to a vendor’s app or website and do so with a few taps on your smartphone screen.